isc-projects/bind9/doc/arm/reference.rst

 Additional File Formats
 ~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the standard textual format, BIND 9 supports the ability
+In addition to the standard text format, BIND 9 supports the ability
 to read or dump to zone files in other formats.

 The ``raw`` format is a binary representation of zone data in a manner